Ninja Infestation

 The dabblers are the ducks you see with their asses in the air and their heads underwater.
 A dabbler is a waterfowl that feeds on the surface rather than diving underwater.
 They like to dine on aquatic vegetation, seeds, and small invertebrates in shallow water.
 Their legs are placed more centrally on their bodies, making them better suited for walking on land than diving ducks.

-I found this Northern Pintail up on the shore in San Elijo Lagoon near Annie’s Canyon, sifting through the mud.
-The bright-white S-shaped arc on its neck distinguishes this duck from the rest and is fairly common throughout the lagoon.
+I found this Northern Pintail sifting through the mud on the shore of San Elijo Lagoon near Annie’s Canyon.
+Its bright-white S-shaped arc on its neck distinguishes it from the rest, but the duck is pretty common throughout the lagoon.

 The Northern Pintails frequent open wetlands and are one of the first ducks to migrate south.
 Who can blame them for beating the cold and the rest of the snowbirds?
 There are 45,199 worldwide observations of the Northern Pintails in the iNaturalist database.
 Its conservation status is of “Least Concern.”

-I found this Gadwall at Lake Poway hanging out with the Coots and Mallards, looking for handouts near the dock.
-Coots and Mallards are ubiquitous in the waterways of San Diego County year-round, so much so that I rarely take pictures of them anymore, despite those interesting rail feet of the Coots and the iridescent green colors of the Mallard.
+I found this Gadwall at Lake Poway, hanging out with the Coots and Mallards, looking for handouts near the dock.
+Coots and Mallards are ubiquitous in San Diego County’s waterways year-round, so I rarely take pictures of them anymore, despite their interesting rail feet and the iridescent green colors of the Mallards.

 Divers